WEDDING TIPPING GUIDE

 FLORIST, LIGHTING, STATIONERS, ETC.

-For those vendors who do not work the evening of the wedding, it's not expected to provide cash tips.
-However, if they have gone above and beyond, it is always courteous to tip the provider.
-Most commonly, we see $200 - 300 tips given to the specific contact who assisted at each design company.
-Sending a thank you card or a small gift post-wedding to thank them for their services is also typical in place of a cash tip.
+For vendors who don’t work the evening of the wedding, cash tips aren’t expected.
+That said, if someone has gone above and beyond, it’s always courteous to tip.
+Most commonly, we see $200–300 given to the specific contact who assisted at each design company.
+A thank-you card or small gift after the wedding is also a typical and thoughtful alternative.

 ONE LAST SUGGESTION